balamaci/hz-task/README.md

 ### FAQs
- - Q: How is it different than a **PubSub** solution through an MQ server implementation like **RabbitMQ**?
+ - Q: How is it different than a **PubSub** solution through an MQ server implementation like **RabbitMQ / Kafka**?

-   A:
+   A: It's different but I'm not saying you could not implement the same on top of a MQ solution.
-      1. You don't need an external dependency, it's all java, all you need to do is import the library in your project.
+      1. You don't need an external dependency.
+And by dependency I'm refering to both a separate server / process with own configuration(RabbitMQ, Kafka) and extra libraries.
+With this it's all java, all you need to do is import this library in your project.
-      2. Master knows where each task is executing and make better decisions on where to retry the task if certain nodes begin experiencing failures for certain types of tasks or if an agent is dropped from the cluster his work can be reassigned.
+      2. Master knows where each task is executing and make better decisions on where to retry the task if certain nodes begin experiencing failures for certain types of tasks or if an agent is dropped from the cluster the Master known and his work can be reassigned.
       3. Master can also make better decisions based on how "loaded" are all the agents in the cluster.
 It can also reassign pending tasks to a new member of the cluster.

-      But for sure with some extra work you could build a similar solution on top of a MQ solution.

  - Q: Does Hazelcast not have already something related to running tasks on remote nodes?
-     A: It does, you just need to look at **IExecutorService .executeOnMember** however we chose to **focus on passing the data for the computation**, **not the computation itself**, because that would limit you to what you can do - imagine passing a computation that would need an http connection to retrieve a web page-.
+   A: It does, you just need to look at **IExecutorService .executeOnMember** however we chose to **focus on passing the data for the computation**, **not the computation itself**, because that would limit you to what you can do - imagine passing a computation that would need an actual http connection to retrieve a web page-.
+However I think this could be abstracted maybe into something like **PageFetcherService** and retrieve this kind of bean by dependency injection on the agents.
+Could be something to look into.

      By passing enough data for your computations on the agents you can have the libraries and frameworks of your choice on the that help solve complex scenarios.

- -Q: